 PPC is Reactionary & The Adjustment Period

-PPC in a nutshell is test, learn, iterate, repeat.
-Nobody knows exactly which queries at which times going to which pages are going to be your best money drivers.
+PPC is test, learn, iterate, repeat.
+Nobody knows which queries at which times going to which pages will be your best money drivers.
 We can take educated guesses based on experience, but PPC takes time.

-It was pretty obvious to me that when I bid on “best PPC agencies” in our Digital Position Google Ads account that if I let that run wild I’d start bringing in traffic for terms like “best ppc agency jobs”.
-Thus, I have the foresight to negative out “jobs”.
+It was pretty apparent that when I bid on “best PPC agencies” in our Digital Position Google Ads account that if I let that run wild, I’d start bringing in traffic for terms like “best PPC agency jobs”.
+Thus, I have the foresight to negative out “jobs.”

-Notice how in the first month, results were mediocre.
-Then in month 2, results skyrocket?
+Notice how, in the first month, results were mediocre.
+Then, in month 2, results skyrocketed?
 That’s because any expert needs to spend money to determine what works best for you.
 Which audiences, keywords, geolocations, copy, etc. convert best?
-That takes time to nail down the perfect recipe.
-By 6 months in, we were driving triple-digit growth for this client YoY.
+It takes time to nail down the perfect recipe.
+By 6 months in, we drove triple-digit growth for this client YoY.

-Other than being reckless, this is the very heart of why small businesses fail at PPC.
+Besides being reckless, this is why small businesses fail at PPC.
 They fail too quickly without giving time to adjust accounts.
 They see a poor first month and fire their PPC manager.
-This platform requires a “both feet in”, patient mentality.
+This platform requires a “both feet in” patient mentality.
 But when you ARE patient, you can be rewarded heavily.
 Set a reasonable budget and work with your PPC manager to set realistic expectations in the first month, second month, and beyond.
 We recommend a 2-3 month testing period.

 Choosing the Right Keywords & Targeting